EstherAlo/DAREY.IO-Projects/Project10/Project10.md

   ## configure secured connection using SSL/certificates

-- I install certbot and dependencies by executing the following command:
+- Install certbot and dependencies by executing the following command:

 ```
 sudo apt install certbot -y